-Working in conjunction with the architect and design team, we seek to integrate acoustic treatments into a space so that they are sympathetic to the design intent as well as meeting the client’s acoustic aspirations for the space.
-We also troubleshoot existing problematic spaces, including churches and community halls.
+We work in conjunction with the architect and design team to integrate acoustic treatments into a space so they are sympathetic to the design intent as well as meeting the client’s acoustic aspirations for the space.

-Using the ODEON acoustic modelling package we are able to examine and predict a wide range of acoustic parameters, allowing us to optimise the quantity and placement of acoustic treatments whilst providing value to our clients.
+Using the ODEON acoustic modelling package, we can examine and predict a wide range of acoustic parameters, allowing us to optimise the quantity and placement of acoustic treatments while providing value to our clients.

 Facade Sound Insulation and Ventilation Strategy

-As well as specifying the acoustic performance of glazing and the wall buildup, acoustic consultants examine whether external noise levels are such that windows can be opened to provide everyday ventilation or whether alternative systems, from trickle vents to MVHR, are needed.
+As well as specifying the acoustic performance of glazing and the wall build up, we examine whether external noise levels are such that windows can be opened to provide everyday ventilation or whether alternative systems, from trickle vents to MVHR, are needed.
 Even in noisy areas, however, we never advocate for sealed windows, believing that occupants should have control over their environment.

 Noise from Building Services

-Most commercial and performing arts buildings are mechanically ventilated, but this is also becoming a more and more popular option in residential and educational developments.
+Most commercial and performing arts buildings are mechanically ventilated, however it is becoming a popular option in residential and educational developments.
 Mechanical ventilation systems generate noise, both from the machinery and fans themselves and from regenerated noise as air flows through the ductwork.

 dBx Acoustics consultants review the noise data for services equipment and calculate the level of noise transfer to the room served.
-This includes not only duct losses and regenerated noise, but the effect of the room itself.
-Using these results we are able to specify acoustic attenuators to be installed within the system to control noise levels as required.
-We can also review proposed M&E layouts to identify potential problems and suggest modifications before design is finalised.
+This includes duct losses and regenerated noise and the effect of the room itself and using the results we can specify acoustic attenuators to be installed within the system to control noise levels as required.
+We also review proposed M&E layouts to identify potential problems and suggest modifications before design is finalised.

 Here’s our recent work